se310-Team4/KKDZ/README.md

 ## Project Overview

-KKDZ is a growing collection of for-fun mini-games.
+BrainGain is a growing collection of for-fun mini-games.
 Each game takes around 5 - 30 minutes to play, making it the perfect option during study breaks, recreational time, or just to de-stress and take your mind off things.

 This project is associated with the University of Auckland SOFTENG 310.